deduce-dev/dac-man/docs/install/index.md

 ---

 !!! tip
     In this case, only Dac-man's core dependencies will be installed after these steps.
-Instructions on how to install dependencies for enabling Dac-Man's built-in plug-ins can be found on [this page](./dependencies), depending on whether Pip ([here](./dependencies/#using-pip)) or Conda ([here](./dependencies/#using-conda)) was used to install Dac-Man.
+Instructions on how to install dependencies for enabling Dac-Man's included plug-ins can be found on [this page](./dependencies), depending on whether Pip ([here](./dependencies/#using-pip)) or Conda ([here](./dependencies/#using-conda)) was used to install Dac-Man.

 ## Installing Dac-Man in a new Python virtual environment using Pip